Is the World of Hyatt Business card worth the annual fee?

 Related: 22 best Hyatt hotels in the world

-Annual credits for Hyatt purchases
+Annual Hyatt credits

 With the World of Hyatt Business, you’ll get a $50 statement credit when you use your card to spend $50 or more at Hyatt hotels and resorts — up to twice per year, for a total of $100 in annual credits.